anilgeorge04/cs50harvard/README.md

 # CS50

-This folder contains my coursework for <b>CS50</b> - Harvard University's Introduction to Computer Science course (highly recommended!) taught by Professor David J. Malan.
+This repository contains my coursework for <b>CS50</b> - Harvard University's Introduction to Computer Science course (highly recommended!) taught by Professor David J. Malan.

-Important note to CS50 students: Please visit this folder ONLY after you make your submissions.
+Note to CS50 students: visit this folder ONLY after you make your submissions.

 <b>Project Design</b>
 1. [Request] Problem definition and details are present in Problem Sets for each week under: https://cs50.harvard.edu/x/2020/